Evan Williams Single Barrel 2006 Bourbon header

 NOSE: Evan Williams Single Barrel greets you with a quintessential bourbon nose.
 There’s an enticing sweetness reminiscent of buttery Christmas pudding, accompanied by notes of vanilla, oak, cherries, and candied fruits.
 In the background, subtle hints of condensed milk and caramel lurk.

-PALATE: However, the palate delivers a twist.
+PALATE: The palate delivers a twist.
 The sweetness and buttery richness the nose hinted at has taken a backseat.
 Instead, you’ll find a spicy interplay of vanilla and cinnamon mixed with oak and hints of fruit, all with a mild alcohol burn.

 The mouthfeel is medium-bodied and not as sweet as the nose may suggest.
 Evan Williams Single Barrel isn’t overly complex.
 Still, when water is added, it coaxes out the sweetness, making it more approachable and tempering the alcohol burn.